Dr Sarah Robins-Hobden, CPsychol, MISCP Accred, FHEA

 And I loved it.

 While writing up my thesis I decided a linear research-career path was not for me.
-Instead, I pursued the aspects of my HE experiences that I found most rewarding: teaching, training and development.
+Instead, I pursued the aspects of my HE experiences that I found most rewarding: learning, teaching, and development.

 I taught on undergraduate psychology programmes and International summer schools.
 I mentored new students.
 I immersed myself in every aspect of learning and development, spotted gaps in provision for doctoral researchers and designed training programmes and materials that addressed them.
-I gained a Postgraduate Certificate in Teaching and Learning in Higher Education (PGCertHE for short).
+I gained a Postgraduate Certificate in Teaching and Learning in Higher Education (PGCertHE).

 I learned more about myself: I learned that I could teach.